koala-framework/composer-extra-assets/README.md

 This plugin will generate a file named `composer-extra-assets.lock` which can be used just like `composer.lock`.
 Put it under version control if you want to be able to install the exact same dependencies.

+### Warning

+This plugins removes (and re-installs) the complete node_modules folder.
+Any changes will be lost.